 Record Without Sound

 With the shortcut added to Control Center, swipe up from the bottom of your iOS device's screen and tap the Screen Recording button.
 The button will begin counting down from 3, giving you time to get to the screen you want to record.
 The status bar at the top of your phone's display will turn red when it's actively recording.
 Tap the red bar to instantly stop recording.

 Narrate as you Record

 If you have a 3D Touch-enabled iOS device, hard-press on the Screen Recording shortcut in Control Center.
 If you lack 3D Touch, a long-press will work.

-A button to turn Microphone Audio on or off will show up just beneath the record button.
+Press deeply on and tap Microphone to turn Microphone Audio on or off.
 Tap the button to turn audio recording on, then tap Start Recording.
 The microphone button will turn red when activated as a reminder that audio will be captured.
 You'll be recorded using your device's microphone along with whatever is on the screen.